koshurboii/Instagram-Ui-Clone/README.md

 - **Bottom Navigation**: Quick access to main sections
 - **Interactive Elements**: Like animations, dropdown menus, and smooth scrolling

+# Note:
+- I created this project just for fun .
+The code works, but it’s not written in a production-level structure or for actual use 😅.
 ## Technologies Used

 - **HTML5**: Structure and semantic markup